merenlab/anvio/anvio/docs/programs/anvi-compute-enrichment-scores.md

 This program has multiple abilities.
 It can compute enriched functions across categories in a pangenome, enriched metabolic modules across groups of samples, or enriched functions across groups of genomes.
 To do this it relies on the script `anvi-script-enrichment-stats` by [Amy Willis](https://github.com/adw96).

-Regardless of the situation, it returns a **matrix of things that are enriched within specific groups in your dataset**, as an %(enrichment-txt)s file.
+Regardless of the situation, it returns a **matrix of things that are enriched within specific groups in your dataset**, as a %(functional-enrichment-txt)s file.

 ## Input option 1: Enriched functions in a pangenome